Honestpuck/NIST-macos-security-HOWTO/HOWTO.md

 ```
 Now there will be a PDF file in `build/cis_lvl2` called `cis_lvl2.pdf`

 Go through this file and write down the rule number and title for all the rules you don't think are needed in your organisation.
 At my company we decided "7.21 Enable Show All Filename Extensions" would confuse users.
+There may be others, CIS level 2 is a tight benchmark.

 Take this list and the PDF file and get Security to check if they are fine with your changes to the baseline.